aclist/kbin-kes/docs/source/funcs.rst

 .. js:method:: addStyle(css, id)

     Adds a stylesheet to the document head.
+Stylesheet IDs must be globally unique;
+    mods should prefix the stylesheet id with the name of the mod and other identifying information, e.g., ``mymod-custom-tables``.
+If adding multiple sheets from a single mod, ensure that all sheets have unique names.

    :param string css: the stylesheet
    :param string id: a unique ID used to later remove the stylesheet